Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

 We are now in position to prove some results about bi-infinite 3-paths.
-We start with the Hamiltonian case, which is obtained by iteration of \corref{one-two-ends}.
-When we deal with bi-infinite 3-paths, we use the same notation and abreviations introduced before for 3-paths, as long as they are well defined.

-\begin{prop} Let $\G$ be a one or two ended, connected, locally finite graph.
-Then it admits a bi-infinite Hamiltonian 3-path. \end{prop}
+We start with the Hamiltonian case, which is obtained by iterating \Cref{cor:one-two-ends}.
+When we deal with bi-infinite 3-paths, we use the same notation and abbreviations introduced before for 3-paths, as long as they are well defined. \begin{proposition} Let $\G$ be a graph that is infinite, connected, locally finite, and whose number of ends is either $1$ or $2$.
+Then $\G$ admits a bi-infinite Hamiltonian 3-path. \end{proposition}

-\begin{proof} Let $(v_{i})_{i\in\N}$ be a numbering of the vertex set of $\G$.
-We define a sequence of bi-extensible 3-paths $(f_{i})_{i\in\N}$ on $\G$ in the following recursive manner.
-We define $f_{0}$ as a bi-extensible 3-path which visits $v_{0}$, this is possible by \lemref{double-extensible-paths}.
-Now assume that we have defined the bi-extensible 3-path $f_{i}$, and that it visits $v_{i}$.
-We define $f_{i+1}$ as a bi-extensible 3-path on $\G$ which extends $f_{i}$, its domain extends the domain of $f_{i}$ in both directions, and it visits $v_{i}$.
-This is possible by applying \corref{one-two-ends} to the graph $\G$ and the 3-path $f_{i}$.

-Finally, we define a bi-infinite 3-path $f:\Z\to\G$ by setting $f(n)=f_{i}(n)$, for $i$ big enough.
-Then $f$ is well defined because $f_{i+1}$ extends $f_{i}$ as a function, and the domains of $f_{i}$ exhaust $\Z$.
-By construction $f$ visits every vertex exactly once, so it is Hamiltonian.
-This finishes the proof. \end{proof} We now proceed with the non Hamiltonian case, where there are no restrictions on ends.
+\begin{proof} Let $(v_{n})_{n\in\N}$ be a numbering of the vertex set of $\G$.
+We define a sequence of bi-extensible 3-paths $(f_{n})_{n\in\N}$ on $\G$ recursively.
+We define $f_{0}$ as a bi-extensible 3-path which visits $v_{0}$.
+The existence of $f_{0}$ is guaranteed by \Cref{lem:existencia-bi-extensible}.
+Now let $n\geq0$, and assume that we have defined a 3-path $f_{n}$ that visits $v_{n}$.
+We define $f_{n+1}$ as a bi-extensible 3-path on $\G$ which extends $f_{n}$, visits $v_{n+1}$, and whose domain extends the domain of $f_{n}$ in both directions.
+The existence such a 3-path is guaranteed by \Cref{cor:one-two-ends}.
+We have obtained a sequence $(f_{n})_{n\in\N}$ such that for all $n$, $f_{n}$ visits $v_{n}$, and $f_{n+1}$ extends $f_{n}$.
+With this sequence we define a bi-infinite 3-path $f\colon\Z\to V(\G)$ by setting $f(k)=f_{n}(k)$, for $n$ big enough.
+Note that $f$ is well defined because $f_{n+1}$ extends $f_{n}$ as a function, and the domains of $f_{n}$ exhaust $\Z$.
+By construction, $f$ visits every vertex exactly once, and thus it is Hamiltonian. \end{proof} We now proceed with the non Hamiltonian case, where there are no restrictions on ends.
 We first prove that we can take a bi-infinite 3-path whose deletion leaves no finite connected component.

-\begin{lem} Let $\G$ be an infinite, connected, and locally finite graph.
-Then it admits a bi-infinite 3-path $f$ such that $\G-f$ has no finite connected component. \end{lem}
+\begin{lemma} Let $\G$ be a graph that is infinite, connected, and locally finite.
+Then for every vertex $v$, there is a bi-infinite 3-path $f$ that visits $v$, and such that $\G-f$ has no finite connected component. \end{lemma}

-\begin{proof} By first applying \lemref{existence-bi-extensible} and then iterating \lemref{double-extensible-paths}, we obtain a sequence of bi-extensible 3-paths $(f_{i})_{i\in\N}$ on $\G$, such that $f_{i+1}$ extends $f_{i}$ for all $i\geq0$, and such that their domains exhaust $\Z$.
-We define a bi-infinite 3-path $f:\Z\to\G$ by setting $f(n)=f_{i}(n)$, for $i$ big enough.